An Algebraic Multigrid Method for Eigenvalue Problems in Some Different Cases: AMG algorithm for eigenvalue problems

-In this section, we introduce an AMG method for solving eigenvalue problems.
-Similarly to the geometric case in \cite{Xie_JCP}, assume we have obtained eigenpair approximations $\{\lambda_k^{(j,\ell)},u_k^{(j,\ell)}\}_{j=1}^{q}$ to our desired eigenpairs.
+In this section, we propose an AMG method for solving eigenvalue problems.
+Similar to the geometric case in \cite{Xie_JCP}, assume we have obtained eigenpair approximations $\{\lambda_k^{(j,\ell)},u_k^{(j,\ell)}\}_{j=1}^{q}$ to our desired eigenpairs.
 Now we introduce an AMG correction step to improve their accuracy.

+\comm{Due to the construction of (\ref{Linear_Equation}), the result $\widetilde{u}_k^{(j,\ell+1)}$ can be viewed as performing a few inexact inverse power iterations on the given approximation $u_k^{(j,\ell)}$.
+Denote $V_n$ the coarsest space of AMG.
+The matrices $A_{n,k}^{(\ell+1)}$ and $M_{n,k}^{(\ell+1)}$ are exactly the Galerkin projections on the augmented subspace $V_n + \text{span}\{V_{k,\ell+1}\}$.
+Thus, the results of Algorithm \ref{AMG_One_Correction_Step_Alg} will never be less accurate than the (block) inverse power method, where the projection subspace is $\text{span}\{V_{k,\ell+1}\}$.
+Moreover, the approximate low frequency information contained in $V_n$ brings an improvement of the convergence rate of Algorithm \ref{AMG_One_Correction_Step_Alg} rather than the usual (block) inverse power method (cf. \cite{LinXie_2011,LinXie_2012,LinXie_MultiLevel,Xie_JCP,Xie_IMA}).
+The efficiency and convergence rate of Algorithm \ref{AMG_One_Correction_Step_Alg} will be shown in section \ref{sec-numeri}.}

+\begin{remark} In solving of (\ref{Linear_Equation}), we may combine other efficient iterate strategies, such as shifting and polynomial filtering, to obatin better results.
+More general correction subspaces can also be considered, for example, $V_n + \text{KrylovSpaces}$. \end{remark}

-Based on the above algorithm, we can construct an AMG method for eigenvalue problem which is a combination of the nested technique and the AMG correction step defined by Algorithm \ref{AMG_One_Correction_Step_Alg}.
+Based on the above algorithm, we can construct an AMG method for eigenvalue problems which is a combination of the nested technique and the AMG correction step defined by Algorithm \ref{AMG_One_Correction_Step_Alg}.

 Different from the GMG method \cite{Xie_JCP}, we do not have the exact prolongation and restriction operators.
-In the practical computation, we can choose the suitable iteration times $p_k$ to meet the accuracy requirement.
-Compared to other AMG methods, the proposed method here only need to do smoothing iterations for the standard elliptic type of linear equations and the AMG method can act as a block-box.
-Furthermore, the required memory for the eigenpair solving is only about $qN$ and we can also compute effectively eigenvalues in a given interval in the middle of the spectrum.
-Inspired by the analysis for the GMG method \cite{Xie_JCP}, it is known that the AMG method can have very good convergence rate if the coarse grids capture the low frequency information of the finest grid well.
+In the practical computation, we can choose suitable iterations $p_k$ to meet the accuracy requirement.
+Compared with other AMG methods, the proposed method here only needs to do smoothing iterations for the standard elliptic type of linear equations and the AMG method can act as a black-box.
+The involved small scale eigenvalue problems can be solved by any eigensolver which can also act as a black-box in our method.
+Furthermore, different form the classical eigensolvers such as Lanczos and Arnoldi, the required memory for the eigenpair solving is only about $qN$.
+Inspired by the analysis for GMG method \cite{Xie_JCP,Xie_IMA}, it is well known that AMG method can have a very good convergence rate if the coarse grids capture the low frequency information of the finest grid well.